Units of Study

 For the first face-to-face unit of study, the concept of leadership is explored from a wide range of intellectual perspectives that go beyond the boundaries of traditional business disciplines.
 For example, we use a military perspective on leadership to see the difference between commanding an organisation and establishing the commander’s intent.
 We use a political perspective to examine the role of rhetoric and managing power relations.
 We look at critical reasoning and what philosophy reveals about leadership through the philosophical perspective.
 The dramaturgical perspective explores the importance of storytelling, performance and media in creating a leadership persona.
 With the ethical perspective, we focus on integrity and implementing ethical principles.
 As well, we use the musical perspective to explore critical listening and teamwork.
 These approaches develop a critical appreciation of different leadership styles.
 We also use mindfulness and discussions of health and fitness to explore how a leader maintains their capability to lead in times of stress.

 To thrive in business, you need to be able to identify new markets and find a way to capture the value in those markets.
 We know that business is truly global today, but we don’t all have the advantage of having the experience of starting a new business in a new market.
-This module will take you to a developing market, be it India or Brazil, to help you learn how to identify market opportunities, form and implement new strategies, overcome the challenges of starting operations in different countries and manage people and projects across diverse cultures.
-You will work in Bangalore, the fourth largest business hub in India, scoping out a new market opportunity for an existing Australian business.
+This module will take you to a developing market to help you learn how to identify market opportunities, form and implement new strategies, overcome the challenges of starting operations in different countries and manage people and projects across diverse cultures.
+You will work in Bangalore, the fourth largest business hub in India, scoping out a new market opportunity.
 You will canvas customer demand and develop a business entry strategy for the fast growing Indian market.
-In the first week, you'll stay at the prestigious Indian Institute of Management Bangalore, attending seminars on Indian culture, the Indian consumer, the Indian economy, local business strategy and financial modeling.
+In the first week, you'll stay at the prestigious Indian Institute of Management Bangalore, attending seminars on Indian culture, the Indian consumer, the Indian economy, local business strategy and financial modelling.
 In the second week, you will continue your project work, but shift to a leading Indian hotel in Bangalore to experience the full range of the diversity of Indian society.

 This final unit brings together everything we have learned about disruption adaptability.
 We start out at the Judge Business School at Cambridge University, looking at disruption, innovation and entrepreneurship in the UK.
 The UK perspective is unique and interesting because the UK economy sits on the doorstep of one of the largest established market places in the world – the European Union.
 Businesses the world over are seeing their business model being challenged – from French cab drivers striking over Uber, to German technologists recreating how manufacturing operates with the use of robots.
 We look at challenges to the business model to see how to respond when you are challenged, and indeed how to be the challenger.
 The second half of the model will be conducted in a European country such as France, Germany or Italy, to examine close up how businesses can and have responded to disruption.